-EASA analyses have identified airborne collision as a Priority 1 key risk area in aeroplanes' commercial flight operations.
-Airborne collision is thus considered to pose a higher risk than collision on runway (KRA Priority 2) or aircraft upset (KRA Priority 3).
+Airborne collision is thus considered to pose a higher risk than Runway excursions (KRA Priority 3) but a lower risk than Aircraft upset (KRA Priority 1) in General Aviation.

 EASA is further committed to ensuring the interoperability of different iConspicuity devices, to improve the visibility of non-certified traffic warning systems.